MindscapeHQ/raygun4flutter/README.md

 Then, upload this file to the **Js Source Map Center** in your Raygun project's **Application Settings** and configure them appropriately.

-You can find more information regarding source maps in the section [Source Maps for JavaScript](https://raygun.com/documentation/language-guides/javascript/crash-reporting/source-maps/).
+You can find more information regarding source maps within our documentation site - [Source Maps for JavaScript](https://raygun.com/documentation/language-guides/javascript/crash-reporting/source-maps/).

 ## Comprehensive sample app